Highlights of 2019

 THE EMTHONJENI ‘WELLSPRING OF LEARNING’ PROGRAMME is executed at designed community spaces next to communal water taps and in community parks like that of UT-Gardens.
 The main goal of this programme is to provide ECD stimulation to children who cannot access formal ECD learning or preschools due to lack of access to finance, transport or for other reasons.

-Over 200 Early Childhood Development Practitioners have been trained in Basic Assistant Teacher Training over the past 5 years, reaching more than 3500 children.
+Over 240 Early Childhood Development Practitioners have been trained in Basic Assistant Teacher Training over the past six years, reaching more than 3500 children.

-Sikhula Sonke has coached and trained 75+ ECD sites, resulting in most of them becoming registered with the Department of Social Development.
+Sikhula Sonke has coached and trained 75+ ECD sites, resulting in many becoming registered with the Department of Social Development.

 Children graduating to junior school